tleish/turbo-bfcache-form/README.md

 ### INSTALLATION

-1. Install `yarn add tleish/turbolinks-bfcache-form`
+1. Install `yarn add tleish/turbo-bfcache-form`
-2. Import and initialize TubolinksBfcacheForm and start the listener
+2. Import and initialize TuboBfcacheForm and start the listener

 ```javascript
 import Turbo from "@hotwired/turbo"